-yn\periodic specifies whether or not periodic boundary condition is applied.

-nelem is the number of elements in the system.

-natom is the number of atoms in the system.

-nelec is the number of electrons in the system.

-nstate is the number of orbitals that are used in the calculation.
+yn\periodic specifies whether or not periodic boundary condition is applied. nelem is the number of elements in the system. natom is the number of atoms in the system. nelec is the number of electrons in the system. nstate is the number of orbitals that are used in the calculation.

-'''

-&pseudo

-!name of input pseudo potential file

-file_pseudo(1) = './C_rps.dat'

-file_pseudo(2) = './H_rps.dat'

-!atomic number of element

-izatom(1) = 6

-izatom(2) = 1

-!angular momentum of pseudopotential that will be treated as local

-lloc_ps(1) = 1

-lloc_ps(2) = 0

-!--- Caution -------!

-!Indices must correspond to those in &atomic_coor. !

-!-----!

-'''

-file\pseudo(n) specifies the filename of the pseudopotential file of the n-th element.
+file\pseudo(n) specifies the filename of the pseudopotential file of the n-th element. izatom(n) is the atomic number of the n-th element.